NBA Rumors: Anthony Davis To L.A. Clippers Deal Possible, Danilo Gallinari As Main Trade Chip

 In the potential deal involving Anthony Davis, most people expect the Pelicans to demand young players and future first-round picks that could help them speed up the rebuilding process.
 However, the Pelicans may also consider seeking trade assets that will enable them to remain competitive in the deep Western Conference, while having players who could be part of their long-term future.

-Danilo Gallinari will give the Pelicans a very reliable option on the offensive end of the floor, while the Montrezl Harrell provides New Orleans a dominant presence under the basket and an incredible defender.
+Danilo Gallinari will give the Pelicans a very reliable option on the offensive end of the floor, while Montrezl Harrell provides New Orleans a dominant presence under the basket and an incredible defender.
 Shai Gilgeous-Alexander may just be 20-years-old, but he has already shown lots of superstar potentials in his rookie season, averaging 10.4 points, 3.2 assists, and 1.1 steals on 46.8 percent shooting from the field and 36.8 percent shooting from beyond the arc.

 Trading Danilo Gallinari, Shai Gilgeous-Alexander, Montrezl Harrell, and two future first-round picks for Anthony Davis is undeniably a risky move for the Clippers, especially knowing that the All-Star center could become an unrestricted free agent in the summer of 2020.
 However, when Davis demanded a trade from the Pelicans before the February NBA trade deadline, Shams Charania of The Athletic revealed via Twitter that the Clippers are one of the NBA teams where “The Brow” will consider signing a long-term contract in the 2020 NBA free agency.